vayalar/Datasets/Insurance/README.md

 Insurance Dataset Description
 ---------------

 This dataset represents the information collected from people about their age, occupation, workplace, favorite recreational activity and places where this is practiced.
 Such information corresponds to a set of attributes that can be of interest to an insurance company carrying out a risk assessment on potential clients.
 For example, to help identify groups with a higher risk of having an accident with the purpose of increasing the premium of their insurance policy.
-This data was generated based on real information.
+This data is based on real information obtained from the Payscale USA website (http://www.payscale.com/research/US/Country=United_States/Salary).
 For example, the salary class depends on the occupation and the number of years of work experience that a person has.
 Similarly, the gender distribution depends on a person's occupation (e.g., the nursing profession remains overwhelmingly female).
-Such information was obtained from the Payscale USA website (http://www.payscale.com/research/US/Country=United_States/Salary).

 ### Characteristics

-The generated datasets contain the following attributes:
+The dataset contains the following attributes:

 * Gender: 2 values assigned based on the occupation. {female,male}
 * Age: 54 numeric values that range between 21-75.